 Adopting cloud computing technology is the first step.
 It enables the easy, and secure, sharing of information via web platforms and mobile devices, and facilitates the on-demand communication millennial clients are after.
 Powerful and trusted platforms like Clio act as a central hub, allowing you to connect with apps and services for document storage, client intake, and much more.

 Also, unlike in the past where on-premise solutions were developed and improved in silos, best practices for development have arisen amongst cloud-based solutions, making it easier for different tools to integrate with one another.
 In turn, this change allows legal professionals to craft technology ecosystems that work for their firms.

-The Law Society has issued a detailed practice note on cloud computing services, including risks that any solicitors, practice managers or law firm IT staff should be aware of.
-And, as GDPR guidelines come into effect this May, it’s without question that solicitors have a duty to keep up with changing requirements.
+As GDPR guidelines come into effect this May, it’s without question that solicitors have a duty to keep up with changing requirements.
 However, the benefits of cloud computing are numerous, and can even alleviate some of the burden of privacy and data storage if providers are chosen judiciously.
 Look for cloud computing providers who offer geo-redundant storage options, third-party certifications, SSL-encryption, and an overall focus on security and reliability.

 “While there were some initial doubts over the security of the cloud back in 2008—especially amongst lawyers—it’s now accepted that the cloud is more secure than on-premise solutions,” says Jack Newton, CEO of Clio and President of the Legal Cloud Computing Association.
 “Gartner expects that through 2020, public cloud infrastructure as a service (IaaS) workloads will suffer at least 60% fewer security incidents than those in traditional data centres.”